hollyperley23/yt2009-wii/wii_setup.md

   Extras:

   Getting FLVs to play,

+  IN THE VIDEO LOADER CLASS IN APIPLAYER_whatever LETTERS

   change get_webm to get_video, and in get video_wii_video_info change 43
   to 5 (or maybe 7), this is itag or whatever code for FLVs iirc.